techrah/jupyterext-text-shortcuts/README.md

 - Select the **Keyboard Shortcuts** tab.

-- In the **User Preferences** section, add your shortcuts configuration and click the Save icon.
+- In the **User Preferences** section, add your shortcuts configuration and click the "save" icon.

 Here are two useful shortcuts for programming in R:

 ```json